AnarchoTechNYC/meta/train-the-trainers/practice-labs/domain-name-system-server-administration/README.md

         Confusingly, note that the zone data file uses a different syntax:

         * In BIND's zone data files, semicolons no longer denote the end of a statement but the start of a comment.
         * Block statements do not exist, and each RR is expected to be written on one line.
 The above snippet shows two RRs, one of type `SOA` and the other of type `NS`.
-The `SOA` RR is extended across multiple lines by the use of parenthesis (instead of bracesa,)  grouping lines into the same RR.
+The `SOA` RR is extended across multiple lines by the use of parenthesis (instead of braces), grouping lines into the same RR.

         See [BIND 9 Configuration Reference § Zone File](https://bind9.readthedocs.io/en/latest/reference.html#zone-file) for details.